corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 ```

-Configure the required `node.conf` settings for the Database Management Tool using Oracle as shown below:
+Configure the required `node.conf` settings for the database management tool using Oracle as shown below:

 ```groovy